 Sometimes it’s nice to have a little extra security and protection from the elements.
-Dura Bike Lockers for six bikes have been installed at the Town Centre Transit Stop so cyclists in the Town Centre or commuting on Roam Regional Transit can enjoy the comfort of knowing their bike will remain safe from theft and weather.
+Dura Bike Lockers for six bikes have been installed at Elevation Place so cyclists can enjoy the comfort of knowing their bike will remain safe from theft and weather.

 In 2013 the first Eco-TOTEM in Western Canada was installed at the Trailhead for the Rocky Mountain Legacy Trail.
 The TOTEM is an effective and prominent tool that helps make cyclists a visible part of the our landscape.
 An Eco-MULTI was also installed further down the trail to collect data on all user types as well as to update the TOTEM display with the most accurate data available.
 You can view daily, weekly, and monthly statistics for the Legacy Trail here.